cetz-package/cetz/src/draw/grouping.typ

   },)
 }

-/// Create a new named anchor.
+/// Creates a new anchor for the current group.
+This element can only be used inside a group otherwise it will panic.
+The new anchor will be accessible from inside the group by using just the anchor's name as a coordinate.
 ///
-/// An anchor is a named position insides a group, that can be referred to
-/// by other positions.
-Anchors can not be defined outsides groups, trying so
-/// will emit an error.
+/// #example(```
+/// // Create group
+/// group(name: "g", {
+///   circle((0,0))
+///   anchor("x", (.4, .1))
+///   circle("x", radius: .2)
+/// })
+/// circle("g.x", radius: .1)
+/// ```)
 ///
-/// Setting an anchor which name already exists overwrites the previously defined
-/// one.
-///
-/// - name (string): Anchor name
+/// - name (string): The name of the anchor
-/// - position (position): The anchors position
+/// - position (coordinate): The position of the anchor
 #let anchor(name, position) = {
   coordinate.resolve-system(position)
   return (ctx => {